 While not the only glacier in the area, Perito Moreno is indeed the star of the show.
 It's also unique in that it is one of the few advancing glaciers in the world, a factor that results in the calving mentioned above.
 Upon arrival, you'll be able to admire Perito Moreno from a number of different vantage points via the network of wooden walkways strategically situated in front of the glacier.
 Even better, you'll also get up close and personal with its massive ice wall on a boat tour.

 After a day spent discovering the glacier and wandering the numerous trails, you'll head back to El Calafate to enjoy the evening as you please.

 Day 4: El Calafate Free Day

 Today, take your pick out of the many optional tours around El Calafate.
 Visit the Estancia Cristina ranch for a traditional Patagonian experience, rent a bike and go for a ride to Lago Argentino, or venture out on another boat cruise to the glaciers.

-In the morning, ride a public bus across the deserts of Southern Patagonia along the famous Route 40.
+After breakfast, a vehicle will pick you up for the drive to El Chaltén along the famous Route 40.
 The three-hour drive is full of scenic views, passing through La Leona River that connects Lake Argentino and Lake Viedma.
 Be on the lookout for the La Leona Road House, the former hideout spot of Butch Cassidy and Sundance Kid after their notorious bank robbery.

 Once you arrive in El Chalten, the bus will stop for 15 minutes at the park ranger office, where you will be given an introduction to the park.
 One of the top-rated trekking destinations in all of Argentina, El Chalten is a quaint village located at the foot of Mount Fitz Roy, surrounded by glaciers, lakes, rivers, and forests.
 Here you can set off on a variety of trails in the region.